 How to sell a house for $100,000 profit and still lose money

 People tend to forget about the transaction fees and carrying costs when they compute the gains and returns on their real estate purchases.
 In the example above, when the buyer paid $900,000, the actual costs paid at closing were probably $5,000 to $15,000 higher due to closing costs, appraisals, lender fees, insurance, and other miscellaneous closing costs.
+If you have troubles getting a property sold, try advertising it online using Both showcase idx packages which are great options to choose.

 Many homeowners in California ignore the excessive carrying costs they paid during their ownership tenure.
 The monthly costs should not be entirely added to carrying costs because a component of those costs is unavoidable consumption.
 However, any amount paid on a monthly basis in excess of a comparable rental exceeds the consumptive value, and these costs must be added to the basis to compute the actual profit and loss during the ownership period.